-The Energy Division Compliance Monitors will conduct routine site visits at a reasonable frequency (generally once per week) to determine the project's compliance with the mitigation measures.
-Site visits will be coordinated with SCE.
+The Energy Division Compliance Monitors will conduct routine site visits at a reasonable frequency (generally once every other week) to determine the project's compliance with APMs and mitigation measures.
 During each site visit, Energy Division Compliance Monitors will document observations within the project work areas through field notes and photographs.
 Monitors will fill out a site inspection form (Attachment B) to document the compliance of specific crews, construction activities, or protection measures.
 This form acts as a standardized checklist to facilitate inspections and record APMs and mitigation measures that were checked during visits.

-The Energy Division CM will use these reports and supplemental information provided by SCE, including preconstruction plan submittals, survey result reports, compliance reports, meeting notes, and agency correspondence to verify compliance.
+The Energy Division CM will use these site inspection forms and supplemental information provided by SCE, including preconstruction plan submittals, survey result reports, compliance reports, meeting notes, and agency correspondence, to verify compliance.
 This information will be compiled into a monthly report that E & E will submit to the Energy Division PM.

-3.1.1 Non-compliance Incident
+3.5 Non-compliance Incidents and Stop Work Orders

-Any construction activity that deviates from permit conditions or mitigation measures, particularly when the activity puts a sensitive resource at risk, would be considered a non-compliance incident.
-In addition, an APM or mitigation measure not implemented according to the timing listed in the MMCRP table (Table 5 in this document) would be considered a non-compliance incident.
+The Energy Division determines if any construction activity that deviates from permit conditions, NTPs, APMs, or mitigation measures, particularly when the activity puts a sensitive resource at risk, would be considered a non-compliance incident.
+This includes all terms and conditions in permit approvals from other federal, state, and local agencies that are relied upon in the APMs and mitigation measures.
+In addition, an APM or mitigation measure not implemented according to the timing listed in Table 5 in this Compliance Plan would be considered a non-compliance incident.
 Examples of non-compliance include, but are not limited to, the following:

-- Use of new access roads, staging areas, or extra work spaces not identified on the project drawings or approved for use during construction; - Encroachment into an exclusion zone or sensitive resource area designated for avoidance;
+- Use of new access roads, staging areas, or extra work spaces not identified on the project drawings or approved for use during construction; - Encroachment into an exclusion zone or sensitive resource area designated for avoidance; - Brush clearing outside the approved work limits; - Grading, foundation, or line work conducted without required biological preconstruction surveys or a biological monitor on site; - Improper installation of erosion or sediment control structures if it puts a sensitive resource at risk; and

-- Brush clearing outside the approved work limits; - Grading, foundation, or line work without required biological preconstruction surveys or a biological monitor on site; - Improper installation of erosion or sediment control structures if it puts a sensitive resource at risk; and - Discharge of sediment-laden trench or foundation hole water into a water body or storm drain.
+• Discharge of sediment-laden trench or foundation hole water into a water body or storm drain.

-3.1.2 Non-Compliance Levels
+3.5.1 Non-compliance Levels